iPlumb3r/KeQuarks/Features/Killer-Features_EN.md

 It's really a shame that these features are mostly considered as "advanced" features ...
-... whereas they are in fact the _minimun vital_ to be able to build knowledge bases in phase with reality !!!
+... whereas they are in fact the _minimum vital_ to be able to build knowledge bases in phase with reality !!!

 Preferred labels
 -